Islam Prophet Muhammad Biography

 Invasion of Khaybar

-Muhammad had sex with Safiyya bint Huyayy, a beautiful 17-year-old girl, the very night after the battle, contradicting his own mandate that his followers should wait for the captives' next menstrual cycle to begin before having intercourse.
+Muhammad consummated the marriage with Safiyya bint Huyayy, a beautiful 17-year-old girl, the very night after the battle, in disobedience to his own sexually mandated waiting period for the captives, no less than one menstrual cycle before cohabitation was permitted.

 Fulfilled umrah and the Battle of Mu'tah